pierswarmers/rtCorePlugin/README.markdown

-# gnCorePlugin
+# rtCorePlugin

-The `gnCorePlugin` is the cetral and only required-by-all plugin for the Gumnut suite.
-It contains a set of common and required pieces, around which, all other Gumnut plugins are built.
+The `rtCorePlugin` is the cetral and only required-by-all plugin for the Reditype suite.
+It contains a set of common and required pieces, around which, all other Reditype plugins are built.

 In summary these core features include: